NethServer/docs/administrator-manual/en/hotsync.rst

 Configuration
 =============

-You can configure HotSync from Cockpit interface: access this from Master and Slave, select role and fill required fields with password and IP.
+You can configure HotSync from Cockpit interface: access it from Master and Slave, select role and fill required fields with password and IP.
 The ``<PASSWORD>`` must be the same on master and slave.

 You can also configure HotSync from command line using these commands: